afrinnusrat/ngx.selfbits.io/docs/InteractiveViewsApi.md

  - **Content-Type**: Not defined
  - **Accept**: text/html

-<a name="signupGet"></a>
+<a name="openSignupViewByOrganization"></a>
-# **signupGet**
+# **openSignupViewByOrganization**
-> signupGet(sbClientIdrandomStateopts)
+> openSignupViewByOrganization(sbClientIdorganizationIdrandomStateopts)

-Interactive user signup with default organization and its default directory
+Interactive user signup with specified organization and its default directory

-Interactive user signup with default organization and its default directory
+Interactive user signup with specified organization and its default directory

 ### Example
 ```typescript